abhaybd/Fleet-AI/README.md

 Unless otherwise specified, the following commands are run from the `fleetai-training` folder.

 You can train a model with `python -m fleetai.train -c config/config.yaml`.
-Progress can be monitored with `tensorboard ---logdir runs`.
+Progress can be monitored with `tensorboard --logdir runs`.

 After a model is trained, you can evaluate it using `python -m fleetai.eval [path to model dir]`.
 Run `python -m fleetai.eval -h` to view the available options.